linux-system-roles/test-harness/README.md

 6. Test one or more PRs to ensure that the staging changes are working.
 Be sure to check the staging pod logs for problems too.
 7. If there are errors in building or testing, repeat from Step 1.
-8. Submit a PR against `test-harness` in github for the `staging` branch.
+8. Submit a PR against `test-harness` in github for the `master` branch.
-9. Once the PR is merged, `git pull` the changes to your local `staging` branch.
+9. Once the PR is merged, `git pull` the changes to your local `master` branch.
 10. Deploy the changes to the `staging` environment.
 (If you edited the buildconfig to test your unmerged changes, this step will replace them)
-11. Merge the changes from the `staging` branch to `master` branch and submit a PR against `test-harness` in github for the `master` branch.
+11. Merge the changes from the `master` branch to `production` branch and submit a PR against `test-harness` in github for the `production` branch.
-12. Once the PR is merged, `git pull` the changes to your local `master` branch.
+12. Once the PR is merged, `git pull` the changes to your local `production` branch.
 13. Deploy the changes to the `production` environment.